-Carnegie Mellon University, Silicon Valley is my current academic abode.
-I am currently pursuing a Master’s degree in Software Engineering.
-I was a ‘Spring 2018’ admit and will be graduating in May 2019.
+Carnegie Mellon University, Silicon Valley was my current academic abode while pursuing a Master’s degree in Software Engineering.
+I was a ‘Spring 2018’ admit and graduated in May 2019.
 Here’s a review of my experience at CMU.

 My Role at CMU: